Updates for 2022 summer

 Contact with Home

 Getting settled into camp requires our campers to be where they are (here at camp) as opposed to where they are not (at home).
 New surroundings, new schedules, new challenges and new people all combine to make the first few days of camp difficult for some campers.
 Camp is a time of independence and personal growth.
 We believe this is best achieved unplugged.
 Please do not send cell phones to camp with your child.
-We strongly encourage campers and families to write letters to each other.
-The camp mailing address is:
+If you would like to send a letter to camp the camp mailing address is:

 Bear Creek Outdoor Centre